 - Compatible with Windows 7 or higher (64-bit Editions) only

-- It Includes ‘Realtime Analog Classics’ plug-in bundle – featuring a vintage compressor, EQs and so on.
+- It Includes a 'Realtime Analog Classics' plug-in bundle - featuring a vintage compressor, EQs, and so on.

 2. Focusrite Saffire Pro 14 (8-in/6-out)

-This is one of my favourite interface of all time, and I like if for a couple of reasons:
+This is one of my favorite interfaces of all time, and I like it for a couple of reasons:

-You get high-end features at a reasonable price, comes bundled with an 8-in/6-out Firewire interface with a two astonishing Focusrite Mic preamps, XLR combo inputs (for balance input), line and instrument ins, and to sum all, you get an onboard DSP mixer that optimises performance.
+You get high-end features at a reasonable price, come bundled with an 8-in/6-out Firewire interface with two astonishing Focusrite Mic preamps, XLR combo inputs (for balance input), line and instrument ins, and to sum all, you get an onboard DSP mixer that optimizes performance.

-That’s not all.
-You also have an addition plugin packed with Saffire Pro – Xcite, which features lots of royalty-free loops, and a soft-synth to start making music right away.
+That's not all.
+You also have an additional plugin packed with Saffire Pro - Xcite, which features lots of royalty-free loops, and a soft synth to start making music right away.